srikkanthsiki/wikigraphknowledge/README.md

 # wikigraphknowledge
 Constains code and documents and video sales force Graph knowledge
+## How to Present:
+ please have a look into working application with in Demo folder. please go in the same order as the number

 ## Sample queries :
 ```
 MATCH (p:Person { name: 'Mani' })-[r]->(n2)  RETURN r,n2